supertestnet/superstore/README.md

 - [ ] Better error handling -- sometimes mempool.space's api starts rate-limiting you, which causes errors, which can stop the page from running.
 Worst case scenario: you just paid for an order when the page crashes and you lose your money forever.
 - [ ] Lightning support -- I can probably add this through submarine swaps but if I do it probably won't be very pretty, it will probably just confuse people because their wallet will say their payment is pending for a very long time while I wait for you to come online to finish the submarine swap
 - [ ] Custom styling -- people like to make things look nice and feel like it's themed after their regular blog or website or whatever.
 Ok cool but visual flare isn't very important to me so maybe someone else can add code for that.
+- [ ] Add custom relays -- there's no reason to have it limit you to just one hardcoded relay other than that's the easiest way to code this up.
+But soon I hope to add an option to set custom relays so you aren't limited to just one.
 - [ ] Add more items to this upcoming features list -- yes, this is a meta feature, but I don't want to think about more stuff to add to this list so just write an issue so I can think about it ok?